ello/wtf/_posts/help/2014-08-27-friends-and-noise.md

 ## How can I stop following someone in my FRIENDS or NOISE stream?

-Go to the user’s profile page and hover over the grey-ed button in the right-hand corner.
-When it turns red, click and the user will be removed from that stream.
+Go to the user’s profile page and click the grey-ed button below their username.

 ## Can I view NOISE using the same expanded layout as FRIENDS?

 Yes.
-Toggle your NOISE layout back and forth from expanded to compressed view by pressing Shift—5.
+Toggle your NOISE layout back and forth from expanded to compressed view by pressing =.